ProgrammingWithCybineer/Ecommerce-Django/README.md

 # Ecommerce-Django
-This is an Ecommerce Website built using Django
+Ecommerce Website built using Django

 ### Technologies Used
   •	Python